Casal2/CASAL2/README.txt

 Thank you for downloading Casal2.

-Casal2 is a generalised age-structured population dynamics modelling package that allows a great deal of flexibility in specifying the population dynamics, parameter estimation, and model outputs.
+Casal2 is a generalised age- or length-structured population dynamics modelling package that allows a great deal of flexibility in specifying the population dynamics, parameter estimation, and model outputs.

 See the Casal2 user manuals for more information.
 There are two manuals one for age-based models (Casal2_Age.pdf) and another for length-based models (Casal2_Length.pdf).

 Casal2 is an open source development and contributions to the package are encouraged.